 A term that has recently appeared in the art world is ‘Red-Chip artist’.
 While you may not have heard the term before, you have likely heard of a few artists that fall into this category.
-Artists such as Beeple, Amy Sherald, Flora Yukhnovich, and Jerkface are considered Red-Chip artists.
+Artists such as Beeple, Ayako Rokkaku, Amy Sherald, and Jerkface are sometimes considered Red-Chip artists.

 Common characteristics of these artists can include:

 - They are typically young (under 40 years old).

 - They achieved success in a very short time-frame.

 - Their career is somewhere in between that of an emerging artist and an established art.

 - They actively sell their artwork on the primary and secondary market themselves.

 - They are not reliant on traditional gallery representation to open up sales and other opportunities.

 - They can comfortably live off the proceeds from selling their artwork.

 - They have a high engagement with their fans/ collectors on social media.